-- financial assets measured at amortised cost;

-- debt investments measured at FVOCI; and

-- contract assets.
+- financial assets measured at amortised cost ('cash and cash equivalents' and 'trade and other receivables'); - debt securities measured at FVOCI (disclosed as part of 'other investments including derivatives'; see Note 25 for further details); and - contract assets.

 The Group also recognises loss allowances for ECLs on lease receivables, which are disclosed as part of trade and other receivables.
+See Note 32(C)(ii) for further details.